DataChannels

 While it is possible to send audio and video over DataChannels, it's not optimal because audio and video transfer includes media specific optimizations that DataChannels do not have, such as simulcast, forward error correction, better caching across the Cloudflare network for retransmissions.

-DataChannels on Cloudflare Calls can scale up to many subscribers per publisher, there is no limit to the number of subscribers per publisher.
+DataChannels on Cloudflare Realtime can scale up to many subscribers per publisher, there is no limit to the number of subscribers per publisher.

-- Create a two Calls sessions, one for the publisher and one for the subscribers.
+- Create two Realtime sessions, one for the publisher and one for the subscribers.

 - Create a DataChannel by calling /datachannels/new with the location set to "local" and the dataChannelName set to the name of the DataChannel.